Why We Collect Personal Information

 - to comply with all applicable laws, including tax requirements.

 We will explain to you why we require personal information and will restrict our use of this information to the purposes identified.

 Kinds of Information We May Collect

-Personal information that we collect may include name, address, birth date, social insurance number, banking information, marital status, your spousal's name, occupation, work history and contact information.
+Personal information that we collect may include name, address, birth date, sex, social insurance number, banking information, marital status, occupation, work history and contact information.
+We may also collect information about your spouse, including name, sex and birth date.
 We will limit the personal information we collect to that necessary for us to provide products and services to our customers and make informed underwriting and business decisions.

 How We Collect Personal Information

 We will collect personal information by lawful and fair means: directly from you in writing, electronically or verbally, from the employer who sponsored your pension plan, from insurance brokers or from other legitimate sources such as other insurers, administrators, banks, credit bureaus and consumer reporting agencies.

 Consent to the Collection and Use of Personal Information

 Your knowledge and consent are required for our collection, use or disclosure of your personal information.
 We normally collect your personal information from your employer, former employer, pension plan sponsor or the administrators who provide pension plan recordkeeping and payroll services to one of those entities.
 You may “opt-out” and withdraw your permission for us to collect, use and disclose your personal information at any time, subject to legal and contractual restrictions and reasonable notice.
 However, without your permission to collect, use and disclose your personal information we may not be able to provide you with products or services.